samuba/svova/README.md

 # SVOVA

-A proof of concept to bring nivcties from Laravel, particularly Laravel Nova, to the Svelte world.
+A proof of concept to bring niceties from Laravel, particularly Laravel Nova, to the Svelte world.

 ## Developing